jeromecoupe/webstoemp/src/blogposts/2020-01-16-teaching-eleventy.md

 ---
 title: "Teaching in the open: Eleventy"
 excerpt: "Content Management Systems and structured data are part of my teaching duties.
 From the get go, I decided to cover both a database-driven CMS and a Static Site Generator.
-As far as the latter goes, I switched from Jekyll to Eleventy this year.
-Here is why."
+As far as the latter goes, I switched from Jekyll to Eleventy this year."
 image: "eleventy-possum.jpg"
 imageAlt: "Eleventy possum floating under a red balloon"
 tags: